 - High (+3)

 In making these assessments, Genova looks at partial proteins, known as epitopes, in order to assess IgG antibody responses.
 Epitopes are designed to reveal that portion of the protein which most defines the specific food.
-There are no standardized, FDA-cleared laboratory assays for the detection of IgG antibodies to food antigens available in the US market.
+There are no standardised, FDA-cleared laboratory assays for the detection of IgG antibodies to food antigens available in the US market.
 Genova uses commercially-prepared antigens for the IgG food antibody assessment.
-Levels of IgG reactivity are standardized to World Health Organization International Standard: Immunoglobulins G, A and M, Human Serum NIBSC code: 67/086.
+Levels of IgG reactivity are standardised to World Health Organization International Standard: Immunoglobulins G, A and M, Human Serum NIBSC code: 67/086.

 IgE Antibody Testing

-Genova utilizes the FDA-cleared Siemans Immulite® 2000 Total IgE and 3gAllergy Specific IgE Universal Kits.
+Genova utilises the FDA-cleared Siemans Immulite® 2000 Total IgE and 3gAllergy Specific IgE Universal Kits.
 Immulite® 2000 Total IgE is a solid-phase Chemiluminescent assay.
 Immulite® 3gAllergy Specific IgE is a solid phase, two-step, chemiluminescent immunoassay that exploits liquid phase kinetics in a bead format.
 Siemens proprietary liquid allergens are the key to making IMMULITE® 2000 Immunoassay allergy tests sensitive, specific, and reliable.
 The soluble polymer/copolymer support for the allergens increases the number of binding sites and their accessibility to allergen-specific IgE antibodies.
 Enzyme-enhanced chemiluminescent signal detection provides increased sensitivity and the proprietary wash technique enhances specificity.